 What about safety and security?

 Your safety, health, and security are our top priorities.
 Honeymoon Israel takes safety and security very seriously.
-We operate in partnership with Da’at Travel Expeditions on the ground in Israel.
-Da’at is in constant communication with the Ministry of Tourism.
+We operate in partnership with a tour provider on the ground in Israel who is in constant communication with the Ministry of Tourism.
 Together we ensure that all HMI trips are following the most updated safety and security guidelines in Israel.
 We work with experienced, accredited, professional tour guides and trip operators who have access to the most up-to-date security information, and our trip itineraries are reviewed continually to ensure you have the best experience possible.
 HMI trip staff leaders go over safety and security protocols during pre-trip gatherings and are available before and during the trip to address any questions or concerns.

 What is the application process?

 The application process is a two-step process.
 The first step is you and your partner completing an online written application when the application cycle in your city is open.
 The second step is an in-person or video interview.
 Not all applicants are invited to the second step of the application process due to limited capacity for interviews and trip spots.
 If couples are invited to an interview, the interview will be 30 minutes long, will take place on a designated set of dates, and each invited couple will have the ability to sign up for a slot.

 Who are Honeymoon Israel’s local partners?

 In every Honeymoon Israel community, we work with local partners who are integral to the HMI experience.
 Our local partners are senior educators and community workers who share our vision and values.
 They live and work in your community and will be available to you before, during, and after the trip.

 Will Honeymoon Israel fill more than one trip with applicants from one application cycle?

 Depending on the specific cycle, Honeymoon Israel may fill more than one trip during one application cycle.